Skip to product information

 Frequently Asked Questions

-If the platform in question accepts wave audio format (.wav) files in 24-bit resolution, mono channel count, and at 44.1, 48, 88.2, or 96 kHz sample rate: YES.
+Yes, if the platform in question accepts wave audio format (.wav) files in 24-bit resolution, mono channel count, and at 44.1, 48, 88.2, or 96 kHz sample rate.

-OwnHammer wave audio format IR's are 24-bit, and in 96, 88.2, 48, and 44.1 kHz sampling rates, should you need to confirm those specifics against 3rd party documentation or with 3rd party platform support.
+This question is best asked to the loading platform provider, as they will have official knowledge of their platform's operations and requirements.
+OwnHammer wave audio format IR's are provided in 24-bit resolution, mono channel count, and at 44.1, 48, 88.2, and 96 kHz sample rates, should you need to confirm those specifics against 3rd party documentation or with 3rd party platform support.

-In the event that the platform in question finds itself in the below list, some information on known/submitted platforms and their native operating formats and requirements can be found at:
+Additionally, in the event that the platform in question finds itself in the below list, some information on known/submitted platforms and their native operating formats and requirements can be found at:

 Tutorials :: File Formats